fanfanbj/Flex/README.md

 # About
 Flex is a plateform solution which provides to deploy containerization applications, manage those applications's lifecycle.
-At the meantime, it includes solutions to manage containerization cluster,monitor,loggregation and etc.
+At the meantime, it includes solutions to manage containerization cluster,monitor,loggregator and etc.

 Has the following functions: